keshav37a/hospital-interface-system/readme.md

 * Post - Create new Report for a patient
 * Get - fetch all reports of a patient

-To test the api, open the terminal in split mode.
+To test the api, open the terminal

-Type `npm start` in one terminal and run.
+* In package.json - replace the test script with this `"test": "mocha",`
-Type `npm test` in the other terminal and run.
+* Type `npm test` in the terminal and run